Traditions & Crafts in Northern Romania

 Day 7 - Discovering the Saxon villages of Transylvania

 An exciting day starts with a tour of the citadel, learning about glorious and dark episodes of its past.

-Next we dive into rural Transylvania and visit the remote village of Malancrav, a hidden gem of the area.
-It will impress you through it's church well preserved interior frescoes, as well as the Apafi manor.
-Built in the 15th century by one of the most influential noble family in Transylvania, the mansion had a dark past, becoming a ruin during communist time.
+Next, we dive into rural Transylvania and visit the remote village of Malancrav, a hidden gem of the area.
+It will impress you through its church's well-preserved interior frescoes, as well as the Apafi manor.
+Built in the 15th century by one of the most influential noble families in Transylvania, the mansion had a dark past, becoming a ruin during communist times.
 Recently it was bought by Prince Charles' NGO, was carefully renovated and now it is open to the public as a small hotel.

-Second on our list is the former religious capital of Saxon community in Trnasylvania, between 16th - 19th century.
-Biertan also hosts one of the latest built and largest rural fortress in the region.
+Second on our list is the former religious capital of the Saxon community in Transylvania, between the 16th - 19th centuries.
+Biertan also hosts one of the latest-built and largest rural fortresses in the region.

-Day will end with a cultural exchange visit at a local Roma family.
-Thus, prepare your questions for an open discussion about Roma's traditions, history, now-a-days way of life and many other interesting aspects and insights.
+The day will end with a cultural exchange visit to a local Roma family.
+Thus, prepare your questions for an open discussion about Roma's traditions, history, nowadays way of life, and many other interesting aspects and insights.

 Departure in the morning from Sighisoara, for your afternoon flight from Cluj-Napoca Airport.